 If you already have a podcast, you can repurpose your latest posts into new podcast episodes.

 But if you don’t have one, you should know it’s now easier than ever to start your own podcast.
-You can use a free app like Anchor (available on iOS, Android, and desktop web) to start your podcast within a few minutes.
+You can use a free app like Spotify for Podcasters (available on iOS, Android, and desktop web) to start your podcast within a few minutes.

-Anchor lets you record, host, and distribute your podcast on all the major podcast-playing platforms (Apple Podcasts, Google Podcasts, Spotify, etc.) at no extra cost.
+Spotify lets you record, host, and distribute your podcast on all the major podcast-playing platforms (Apple Podcasts, Google Podcasts, Breaker, etc.) at no extra cost.

 Sharing your content on Pocket will help you reach an audience of over 20 million registered users.